LoganKilby/minesweeper/README.md

  * Chord: To chord, use the *middle mouse button* over a hint cell after placing a flag on all suspected bombs in a given 3x3 grid to automatically unveil cells quickly.
  * Flagging: Right click on a cell to toggle between flagged and questioned
  * Exiting: You can click on the little red x on the window itself to exit :)
  * Random generation: Like the original Minesweeper, the location of the bombs will be different every game.
+You will never fail on your first click.
  * Levels: The game cycles through Beginner, Intermediate, then Expert.
-The Expert level will repeat ad infinitum.
+The Expert level will repeat once completed.
 Click on the smiley face to reset the game or advance to the next level

  # Compiling (.bat file)
  All texture assets and dependencies are included in the source, as well as a windows batch file to compile the code.